 8. The Young Offenders Movie

-The Young Offenders is an Irish comedy written directed and co-produced by Peter Foott.
-It started its life as a series and quickly became one of the most popular Irish TV shows to hit our screens.
+The Young Offenders began as a hit film before evolving into one of Ireland’s most popular Irish TV shows to hit our screens.

 Set in Cork, friends Conor MacSweeney (Alex Murphy) and Jock Murphy (Chris Walley) could almost be twins.